hafsaChy/report/README.md

 ### Unit testing with PHPUnit

-The unit testing framework PHPUnit is used foe unit test.
+The unit testing framework PHPUnit is used for unit test.
 To execute the tests, run ```composer phpunit```.

 ### PhpMetrics and PhpDoc